Oscar-4321/Oscar-4321.github.io/_posts/2026-06-essay-one.md

 ---
 layout: post
-title: "My First Essay"
+title: "nothingness"
 ---

-This is my first essay.
+This is some words.

-I can just write normally here like a notebook.

 No HTML needed.